wdi-sg/gitbook-2019/01-tools/command-line/command-line-lab.md

   - in the "my-favorite-things" folder, create a folder called "books"
   - create a folder in books named after your favorite author (e.g. "mark-twain", or "john-grisham", but avoid spaces!)
   - create files named after some of the author's books in the author's folder
-  - open the books folder in Atom/Sublime
+  - open the books folder in Sublime
   - to each book file, add a brief description of the book